Machine-xy/maxin88scu.github.io/_pages/about.md

   - /about.html
 ---

 Nice to meet you!
 I am Ma Xin.
-I have got my bachelor degree in Sichuan University major in computer science and technology during 2020 to 2024, and I'm gonna to study artificial intelligence (AI) further as a postgraduate student in Sichuan Uniersity.
+I have got my bachelor degree in Sichuan University major in computer science and technology during 2020 to 2024, and I'm gonna to study artificial intelligence (AI) further as a postgraduate student in Sichuan University.

 **Research Intrests**:
 - Machine Learning